 The EFDA Program uses the University’s online learning management system (Canvas) to supplement in-class learning.
 Therefore, students must have access to a computer to complete weekly assignments outside of class hours, maintain university assigned email address, and to have access to the university Student Information System (billing, grades, etc.).

-EFDA Students attend class one day per week from July through April, and are able to choose Wednesday or Friday as their class day.
+EFDA Students attend class one day per week from August through May, and are able to choose Wednesday or Friday as their class day.
 Class is in session from 8:30 a.m. to 4:30 p.m.
-Enrollment is limited to 40 students, with 20 students per class.
+Enrollment is limited to 40 students, with 20 students per class maximum.

 Learning takes place in our state-of-the-art training center.
 Each student has their own workstation, instruments, materials, textbooks, typodont, overhead lamp, and life-like simulator to learn the clinical skills necessary to restore teeth with amalgam and composite fillings, and place sealants.
 The first semester consists of lecture and lab, and the second semester is spent in the lab/clinic.